The use of fancy cut decorative shingles exploded with Queen Anne Victorian architecture.

 By now you should know what is wrong with this house.
 Notice that the horizontal trim does not connect properly to the gable on the right side.
 This house is owned by an architect who totally remuddled it.
 You can read the full story here .

-As you can see this is one area where homeowners and contractors really fail in their attempt at curb appeal.
+As you can see this is one subject where homeowners and contractors really fail in their attempt at curb appeal.
 All of the problem houses are vinyl sided which shows the application method makes a big difference.
 If you have a newer home and plan to do this hopefully these mistakes will help you avoid them yourselves.
 We at Old House Guy offer a virtual house painting service so you can make sure your house and your decorative shingles are painted correctly .